Typical Sicilian products: the definitive guide on Sicilus!

 • Vittoria DOC: includes the famous Cerasuolo di Vittoria, known for its soft and elegant blends of Nero d'Avola and Frappato.

-• Other DOC: Menfi, Monreale, Sambuca di Sicilia, Siracusa, Riesi, Delia Nivolelli and Contea di Sclafani, each highlighting unique local grape varieties and ancient winemaking traditions.
+• Other DOCsMenfi, Monreale, Sambuca di Sicilia, Siracusa, Riesi, Delia Nivolelli, and Contea di Sclafani, each showcasing unique local grape varieties and ancient winemaking traditions.

 Controlled and Guaranteed Designation of Origin (DOCG) – Sicilian Wines

-Among the wide variety of wines produced on the island, one stands out for recognition and quality: the Cerasuolo di Vittoria.
-This prestigious wine boasts the certification of Controlled and Guaranteed Designation of Origin (DOCG)—the highest level of Italian wine classification—which enhances its unique identity and centuries-old tradition.
+Among the vast variety of wines produced on the island, one stands out for its recognition and quality: the Vittoria CherryThis prestigious wine boasts the certification Controlled and Guaranteed Designation of Origin (DOCG)—the highest level of Italian wine classification—which enhances its unique identity and centuries-old tradition.

-The Cerasuolo di Vittoria is produced in the provinces of Caltanissetta, Catania and Ragusa .
-It is a red wine, available in the "normal" and "classic" versions, obtained from the blending of the grape varieties Nero d'Avola and Frappato.
-Famous for its vibrant color and the harmonious balance between fruitiness and freshness, it represents the excellence of Sicilian winemaking.
+Cerasuolo di Vittoria is produced in the provinces of Caltanissetta, Catania, and RagusaThis is a red wine, available in the “normal” and “classic” versions, obtained from the blend of the grape varieties Nero d'Avola And FrappatoFamous for its vibrant color and harmonious balance between fruitiness and freshness, it represents the excellence of Sicilian winemaking.

 Sicilian olive oils

 Sicilian olive oils are known for their quality and their ability to pair perfectly with Sicilian cuisine.
-Sicily is one of the oldest olive oil-producing regions in Italy and produces high-quality olive oils, both green and golden.
+Sicily is one of the oldest olive oil producing regions in Italy and produces high-quality olive oils, both green and golden.

 1. Quality of Sicilian oil